Why Do My Fish Die After a Water Change

 3. Replacing Too Much Water at Once

-This is one of the very big mistake which beginners can do.
+This is one of the very big mistakes that beginners can make.
 A large water change (50–100%) drastically changes crucial water parameters:

 It is very difficult for fish to adjust to this new condition.
 Fish cannot adjust quickly, causing massive die-offs.